-Skill The language user can: Exercise Speaking give straightforward descriptions on a variety of familiar subjects within his/her field of interest.
+Skill The language user can Exercise Speaking give straightforward descriptions on a variety of familiar subjects within his/her field of interest.
 (DESCRIBING EXPERIENCE) 9 reasonably fluently relate a straightforward narrative or description as a linear sequence of points.
 (DESCRIBING EXPERIENCE) 2, 3, 4, 7, 8, 10, 11 W1, W2, W3, W6, W8 enter unprepared into conversations on familiar topics.
-(CONVERSATION) 1 express and respond to feelings such as surprise, happiness, sadness, interest and indifference.
-(CONVERSATION) 7 Writing write a description of an event, a recent trip - real or imagined.
+(CONVERSATION) 1 Writing write a description of an event, a recent trip - real or imagined.
 (CREATIVE WRITING) 6 W5 Listening generally follow the main points of extended discussion around him/her, provided speech is clearly articulated in standard dialect.
-(UNDERSTANDING CONVERSATION) 7 understand the main points of radio news bulletins and simpler recorded material about familiar subjects delivered relatively slowly and clearly.
-(UNDERSTANDING AUDIO MEDIA AND RECORDINGS) 2, 5 Reading recognise significant points in straightforward newspaper articles on familiar subjects.
+(UNDERSTANDING CONVERSATION) 9 understand the main points of radio news bulletins and simpler recorded material about familiar subjects delivered relatively slowly and clearly.
+(UNDERSTANDING AUDIO MEDIA AND RECORDINGS) 5 Reading recognise significant points in straightforward newspaper articles on familiar subjects.
 (READING FOR INFORMATION AND ARGUMENT) 12 W4, W7, W9